 Welcome to my June e-newsletter.

-For more information on my campaigning work over the last month, you can click on the links below to articles on my website.
-Please pass on this email to anyone you think would be interested to see it or join my mailing list.
-You can also follow me on Facebook at facebook.com/theresavillierscb.
+Further information on my campaigns and activities is available in the links below to articles on my website.
+Please forward this email to anyone you think would be interested to read it or might like to join this mailing list.

 Rt.
 Hon.
 Theresa Villiers